Updated on by Daniel Twigg

-Having an updated date/time field in your API method responses becomes a great advantage when looking to build out integrations that retrieve a few specific relevant records by returning data in date order.
+Having an updated date/time field in your API method responses becomes a great advantage.
+Especially, when looking to build out integrations that retrieve a few specific relevant records by returning data in date order.

 - Reduces task usage as you can receive the most relevant records in bulk as a polling event

 Breaking requested data into multiple API responses gives you a fail-safe method to ensure your API is controlled.

 - Paging breaks down the number of records into set chunks (say 200 at a time).
 This allows you to receive, and send, records in batches (inside arrays) rather than one by one.

 - Both the requesting and receiving systems are set up with a paging of 200 records.

 - GET-ting 20,000 email records would use 100 tasks and POST-ing them directly into another system.
 With a paging setup, it would use another 100 tasks.

 - 200 tasks used per run